 “Given the experience with my professors and their level of engagement with my research, I definitely plan to apply to graduate school,” Little said, “and I’d definitely consider UCLA.”

-A video (below) describes the UC-HBCU Initiative and how students have benefited from it.
+The UC-HBCU Initiative and how students have benefited from it.